Aphids are very much a part of the complex natural jigsaw that is your garden. We need to understand the part they play in a 'butterfly habitat'.

 Because you want your swan plants to be free of chemicals you cannot reach for a commercial product.
 You have to help Nature using natural means.

-The first step is to do nothing.
+The first step, when you first see an aphid or two, is to do nothing... but observe.
 That's right, nothing.
 Just observe, be vigilant and patient.

 Are your plants well-watered but not standing in wet ground?
 Run your finger over the soil – if it comes away dusty the plant needs watering.
 (Muddy?
 Probably not.)
 Are they well fertilised, mulched?
 Do they have plenty of room?
 If they're in a pot, check that the roots aren't bursting out the bottom.
 If you see a tangle of tiny roots the plants should be in a larger pot.

 Don't grow all your swan plants in the same place, year after year.
 Each plant species removes certain nutrients from the soil.
 By growing different plants on the same piece of land it improves soil health, optimises nutrients in the soil and combats pest and weed pressure.
 This will lead to healthier swan plants, more resistant to disease.
 (This is called 'crop rotation'.)